 Bangladeshi people wear different clothes depending on their age, location and social class.
 The sari is by far the most widely worn dress by women, followed by the salwar kameez.
 Bangladeshi men wear kurta-pajama combinations on religious and cultural occasions, the lungi, a kind of sarong as casual wear and shirts and trousers on more formal occasions.
 In urban areas some women wear western attire and it is more widely adopted among men.
 Travellers should dress modestly although loose-fitting t-shirt and trousers is also fine.

 Fairs and festivals play an important role in the life of Bangladeshis.
 The two Eids, Eid ul Fitr and Eid ul Ajha, are the largest festivals in the Islamic calendar.
 Durga Puja and Saraswati Puja are two of the highly celebrated, major Hindu festivals.
 One of the most important Buddhist festivals is Buddha Purnima, which marks the birth of Gautama Buddha while Christmas, called Bôŗodin (‘Great day’ in Bangla) is celebrated by the minority Christian population.

-Bengali New Year (Pahela Baishakh) – April 14th–is a great time to visit, as the people of Bangladesh celebrate this day with characteristic splendor, especially in Dhaka city.
+– April 14th–is a great time to visit, as the people of Bangladesh celebrate this day with characteristic splendour, especially in Dhaka city.
 Thousands of residents start this day by visiting ‘Ramna Park” during the first hours of dawn, where singers from local cultural clubs perform at music programs to embrace the New Year.
 Fairs are held in most villages, even the tiniest ones, where you’ll find all sorts of interesting things to photograph – from handicrafts and traditional snacks to snake charmers.

 21st February- International Mother Language Day